Webinars

 About the Meaning of "Relevant" for Discovery Purposes On-Demand Webinar

-The Rabiej Litigation Law Center and TCDI, a leading eDiscovery-service provider, discuss why millions of discovery documents are produced in mass-tort MDLs despite multiple amendments to Rule 26, which were intended to rein in overbroad discovery.
+TCDI was proud to join he Rabiej Litigation Law Center in the first webinar of our thee-part MDL series to discuss why millions of discovery documents are produced in mass-tort MDLs despite multiple amendments to Rule 26, which were intended to rein in overbroad discovery.

 This webinar features: